Haivision/srt/docs/AccessControl.md

 Authentication failed, which makes the client unauthorized to access the resource.
 This error, however, confirms that the syntax is correct and the resource has been properly identified.
-Note that this cannot be reported in case when you use a simple user-password authentication method because in this case the password is verified only after the listener callback handler accepts the connection.
+Note that this cannot be reported when you use a simple user-password authentication method because in this case the password is verified only after the listener callback handler accepts the connection.
 This error is rather intended to be reported in case of `t=auth` when the authentication